postman721/Sequence-FM/README.md

 - Verification dialogs to "Copy to..." and "Move to..." : No final action should be performed without user's acceptance.

-<b>Notice.
-If user finalizes or cancels from any of the above dialogs then "Select for copying or moving" action needs to be redone.</b>

 <b>7.0 RC2 fixes and new features:</b>